 The Final Paper should be no more than 2,500 words (approximately 10 pages, double-spaced, in 12-point font), not including reference pages or charts.
-A one-page description of the proposed topic and potential sources will be due in Class # 9; the Final Research Paper is due at or before the start of Class # 14.
+A one-page description of the proposed topic and potential sources will be due in Class # 9 (October 28, 2014); the Final Research Paper is due at or before the start of Class # 14 (December 12, 2014).
 The Final Paper is on a topic of your choosing (in consultation with me) describing some aspect of negotiation.
-In the paper, you must be sure to explain why you chose the topic, and how it relates to your future career or personal interests.
+In the paper, you must be sure to explain why you chose the topic, and how it relates to your personal learning agenda.
 Potential topics include in-depth analysis of a real negotiation (in business, law, or international relations, for example), industry negotiation practices (best practices in real estate development negotiation deals), or topics related to bargaining styles, communication and ethics.
 I will grade your papers based on: